infinum/rails-handbook/Workflows/Environment Synchronization.md

 to generate pseudo-anonymized data, but if your project requires more complex anonymization logic, the remont gem also accepts [custom processors](https://github.com/infinum/remont#attributes).

-You should definitely implement some form of anonymization, whether it is a script based on the remont gem or a simple SQL query replacing sensitive information with hash strings, in all of the situations described above, but also if private information gets to non-production environments in any other way, e.g. through the import of a file provided by the client.
+You should implement some form of anonymization, whether it is a script based on the remont gem or a simple SQL query replacing sensitive information with hash strings.
+You should apply the same care to private information that gets to non-production environments in any other way, e.g. through the import of a file provided by the client.

 Once you add anonymization to your project, also explain in the README file how and when it should be performed.